Rates of estimation for high-dimensional multi-reference alignment: Proofs for method-of-moments estimation

 where the second inequality holds under the given condition for $N$ as argued in (\ref{eq:exptopoly}).
 Applying Corollaries \ref{cor:optmimicsoracle} and \ref{cor:MoMphiriskbound},

 This is (up to a universal constant) the same risk bound as established for the oracle estimator itself in Corollary \ref{cor:MoMphiriskbound}.
-The remainder of the proof is then the same as that of Lemma \ref{lemma:oracleMoM}. \end{proof}
+The remainder of the proof is then the same as that of Theorem \ref{thm:oracleMoM} for $\hat{\theta}=\hat{\theta}^\oracle$. \end{proof}